-Following the completion of this offering, we will have 44,449,555 shares of common stock outstanding assuming no exercise of the over-allotment option by the underwriters and no exercise of outstanding options (other than options that may be exercised by selling stockholders for shares to be sold in this offering).
+Following the completion of this offering, we will have 44,193,411 shares of common stock outstanding assuming no exercise of the over-allotment option by the underwriters and no exercise of outstanding options.
 Of these shares, all of the shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, unless one of our existing affiliates, as that term is defined in Rule 144 under the Securities Act, purchases such shares.

 The remaining shares of common stock held by existing stockholders are restricted shares as that term is defined in Rule 144 under the Securities Act.
 We issued and sold the restricted shares in private transactions in reliance upon exemptions from registration under the Securities Act.
-Restricted shares may be sold in the public market only if they are registered under the Securities Act or if they qualify for an exemption from registration, such as the exemptions provided under Rules 144 or 701 under the Securities Act, which are summarized below.
+Restricted shares may be sold in the public market only if they are registered under the Securities Act or if they qualify for an exemption from registration, such as the exemptions provided under Rules 144 or 701 under the Securities Act, which are summarized below

-The number of shares that will be available for sale in the public market 180 days after the date of this prospectus under the provisions of Rule 144 and Rule 701 under the Securities Act will be 24,449,525 shares, subject to volume and other restrictions, as applicable.
+The number of shares that will be available for sale in the public market 180 days after the date of this prospectus under the provisions of Rule 144 and Rule 701 under the Securities Act will be 34,193,411 shares, subject to volume and other restrictions, as applicable.